Is home insurance mandatory?

 How can I get a home insurance quote?

-You can get a quote in minutes from multiple providers when using a comparison site like MoneySuperMarket.
+You can get a quote in minutes from multiple providers when using MoneySuperMarket.
 This will help you find the best deal to suit your individual home insurance needs.

 Plus, you can store your details and refresh your quote in seconds, making it easier to return and purchase your policy without having to start from scratch.